MaximeMRF/v7-docs/content/start/tutorial/hypermedia/authorization.md

 ## Creating the CommentPolicy

-Now create a policy for comments:
+Now create a policy for comments.

 ```bash
 node ace make:policy comment